-Tear stains are a common concern for some pet owners, but there are some easy solutions for getting on top of these unsightly marks on your pet’s fur.
+Tear stains are a common concern for some pet owners, but there are some easy and natural solutions for getting on top of these unsightly marks on your pet’s fur.

-Here are a few grooming tips that will help you to remove tear stains from your dog’s eyes stain-free:
+Here are a few grooming tips that will help you to remove tear stains from your dog’s eyes:

-The first product on your shopping list should be a good tear-stain remover.
+The first product on your shopping list should be a good dogs’ tear-stain remover.
 If used daily, you should be able to see improvement around your dog’s eyes in no time.
 Divine Pets Tea Tree stain remover is a natural product which contains no peroxide, bleach or any other harsh chemicals, so it’s very safe to use on your pet daily.
 Simply rub the product on the affected area of your pet’s face and you should begin to see an improvement in the tear stains around your dog’s eyes within a few days.
 Only use products specifically made for pets as human products may be dangerous to your pet.

-If the area around your dog’s eyes is proving a little too tainted, use clippers to cut off any excess brown fur.
-This technique works well for Maltese, because not only is their fur snow-white, but it’s also a little longer and can be easily cut back.
+If the area around your dog’s eyes is proving a little too stained, use clippers to cut off any excess brown fur.
+This technique works well for breeds like Malteses, because not only is their fur snow-white, but it’s also a little longer and can be easily cut back to remove tear stains.
 For safety reasons, it’s important to use clippers, not scissors, around your dog’s eyes.
 The professionals at your local Petbarn Grooming salon can help you with clipping stained fur in delicate areas if you are concerned about the risks of doing this yourself.

-Good pet care involves cleaning around your dog’s eyes with pre-moistened wipes on a daily basis to get rid of the dust, dirt and gunk that contribute to the brown stains in the first place.
+Good pet care involves cleaning the stains from around your dog’s eyes with pre-moistened wipes on a daily basis to get rid of the dust, dirt and gunk that contribute to the brown stains around their eyes in the first place.
 Well & Good Dog Eye Wipes will not only keep your dog’s face clean and help remove tear stained eyes, but they’ll help soothe irritated eyes.

 Visit your local vet